The best hotels in Stockholm

 The Djurgarden ferry from Strandvagen is included on SL cards.
 Taxis are expensive -- Bolt and Uber are available and cheaper than street taxis.
 Cycling is excellent from April to October; Donkey Republic rental bikes are available throughout the city.

-Stockholm's best neighborhoods
+Stockholm's best hotel regions

 Stockholm spreads across 14 islands.
 Gamla Stan is the medieval heart, Norrmalm is the central business district, Sodermalm is the local favorite, and Ostermalm is where the money lives.